 The NLP focuses on how machines understand, interpret and process human language.
 It is not only about translating words but also about knowing how to interpret their different meanings and phrases according to the context.

 Natural language processing is the combination of two different areas such as linguistics and Machine Learning.
-Not only does it translate word for word to the models so that they understand, but it is also necessary that there is a relationship between those words.
+Not only does it translate word for word for the models to understand, but it is also necessary that there is a relationship between those words.

 Models need to understand the whole context in order to form, relate and show a simple reference between one word and another.
 This area encompasses different tasks, one of the most common of which is text classification.